bnnyng/garden/content/Linear combinations and spanning.md

 tags:
   - permanent-note
   - topic-logic-mathematics
+  - MATH-UN1207
 publish: "true"
 date: 2022-10-12
-lastmod: 2023-12-28T18:06:14-08:00
+lastmod: 2024-03-31T13:54:11-07:00
 ---
 # Overview

-A **linear combination** of the elements of a [[Axioms for fields and vector spaces|vector space]] $V$ defines another element of $V$.
+A **linear combination** of the elements of a [[Vector space and subspace axioms|vector space]] $V$ defines another element of $V$.
 The **spanning set** is the set of all possible linear combinations that can be made out of elements in a subset of a vector space.

 Note the following phrasing:
 - “The span of $S$” = the vector subspace which is the set of all possible linear combinations we can make out of elements in the [[Axioms of set theory|set]] $S$.